 This targeted approach is designed to gather more precise data directly relevant to our project objectives and problem statement.
 Our analysis, which incorporated over 70,000 relevant hashtags and sentiments from social media, along with content from forums and news comments throughout Hong Kong over the past year, is meticulously depicted in the diagram below.

 We conducted a thorough analysis of 268 articles authored by 37 key opinion leaders (KOLs), spanning a broad spectrum of community influence indices ranging from 0.02 to 222.78.
-This comprehensive review effectively captures the diverse impact levels within the community, with the average influence index calculated at 16.51.
+This comprehensive review effectively captures the diverse impact levels within the community, with an average influence index of 16.51.

 Moreover, our findings indicate that designers are increasingly eager to access eco-friendly and organic materials within the next year.
-This urgency underscores a significant trend towards sustainable and eco-conscious materials in the design industry, propelled by the rising consumer demand for eco-friendly products.
+This urgency underscores a significant trend towards sustainable, eco-conscious materials in the design industry, driven by rising consumer demand for eco-friendly products.
 The detailed results of this analysis are displayed in the diagram below, offering a clear visual representation of the current market dynamics and the growing importance of sustainability in design.

 Part 5: Integrating On-Site Empathy Interviews with Online Social Listening Data

-To obtain deeper insights from the quantitative data collected through social listening, integrating qualitative research methods to explore user needs thoroughly is incredibly vital.
+To obtain deeper insights from quantitative data collected through social listening, integrating qualitative research methods to thoroughly explore user needs is incredibly vital.
 Therefore, we have employed one of the globally recognized emotional analysis tools, James A. Russell’s Circumplex Model of Affect, to analyze user emotions.

-This model divides emotions into four quadrants, simply put: the top-left quadrant represents intense negative emotions such as anger; the top-right quadrant indicates intense positive emotions like excitement; the bottom-left quadrant contains milder negative emotions such as sadness; and the bottom-right quadrant covers mild positive emotions like calmness.
-This helps us to understand and address the emotional needs of users more accurately.
+This model divides emotions into four quadrants: the top-left quadrant represents intense negative emotions such as anger; the top-right quadrant represents intense positive emotions such as excitement; the bottom-left quadrant represents milder negative emotions such as sadness; and the bottom-right quadrant represents mild positive emotions such as calmness.
+This helps us better understand and address users’ emotional needs.
 For further details, please refer to the diagram below.

-Conducting on-site empathy interviews is a key strategy that effectively enhances our detailed understanding of broad data trends identified through digital means.
+Conducting on-site empathy interviews is a key strategy that effectively deepens our understanding of broader data trends identified through digital means.
 These on-site interview activities were meticulously planned and led by design-thinking experts Mr. Paul Lee and Ms. Tiffany Liu, who guided a team of 20 members in this rigorous fieldwork.
 On December 14, 2024, we successfully conducted over 70 on-site interviews, covering more than 1,000 conversations.

-Furthermore, the insights obtained from these on-site interviews play an indispensable role in counteracting the biases often propagated by Key Opinion Leaders (KOLs).
-By directly interacting with a diverse group of market participants, these interviews provided us with fresh perspectives that are capable of questioning and recalibrating the influence of KOLs.
+Furthermore, the insights from these on-site interviews are indispensable for counteracting the biases often propagated by Key Opinion Leaders (KOLs).
+By directly interacting with a diverse group of market participants, these interviews provided us with fresh perspectives that enabled us to question and recalibrate the influence of KOLs.

 Part 6: Identification of Users’ Major Demands